TahsinaHashem/FaithD2T/README.md

-# Data and Code for Generating Faithful and Salient Text from Multimodal Data (INLG 2024) paper.
+# Dataset and Code for Generating Faithful and Salient Text from Multimodal Data (INLG 2024) paper.

+Please download the real-estate house dataset from here.